Yovanovitch is latest casualty of Trump war on career diplomats

 Trump allies called for her removal, accusing her of criticizing the president to foreign officials, something current and former colleagues found inconceivable.
 Trump’s personal lawyer, Rudy Giuliani, alleged that she blocked efforts to persuade Ukraine to investigate the Bidens.

-Trump himself, according to a White House summary, described her as “bad news” to Zelenskiy in a July 25 call in which he sought Zelinskiy’s help to investigate Joe and Hunter Biden, a former board member of a Ukrainian gas company.
+Trump himself, according to a White House summary, described her as “bad news” to Zelenskiy in a July 25 call in which he sought Zelinskiy’s help to investigate Biden and his son.

 “She’s going to go through some things,” Trump added.